vbookshelf/Scary-TV-Triggered-by-Computer-Vision/README.md

 - Install the Android app on the cellphone:<br>
 https://www.youtube.com/watch?v=lXeiicHhtNs
 - Start the server on the Android app.
-Change the IP address in the python code to match the IP address given in the app.
+Change the IP address in scary-tv-code-rev1.py to match the IP address given in the app.
 Both the Raspberry Pi and the cellphone need to be connected to the same wifi network.

-- Make sure that the video and the Python script are in the same folder.
-Due to copyright, I've not included the scary video in this repo.
+- Due to copyright, I've not included the scary video in this repo.
 There is a sample video of a dog.
 You can use it to test that everything is working.
-- Connect the Raspberry Pi to the TV using the HDMI cable
-- Upload the folder to the Raspberry Pi.
+- Upload the scare-tv-folder to the Raspberry Pi.

-- Using the command line, cd into the directory containing the python code and the video.
+- Using the command line, cd into scare-tv-folder.
-- Run the python file:<br>
+- Run the python file.
+The paused video should appear on the TV screen.<br>
-$ python3 my_python_file.py
+$ python3 scary-tv-code-rev1.py

-- If you point the camera at a person - that should trigger the video.
+- If you point the camera at a person - that should trigger the video to start playing.
-- If the person raises his or her hand, that will stop the code.
+- If the person raises his or her hand, and holds it up for a few seconds, that will stop the code and close the video player.
 - Also, you can press Press Ctrl C to stop the code.

 <br>